klavinski/chord-quiz/README.md

 ![Screenshot](./screenshot.png)

-This is a one-month intership project.
+This is a one-month internship project.
 Original idea from François Faisant.
 Code by Kamil Szczerba.
 With Emmanuel Chailloux and Loïc Sylvestre's supervision.

 ## Setting up the environment